-&lt;sup>3See Bourguignon (1998) for a careful quantitative analysis of the realtionship between growth, inequality, and conflict.
+4See Bourguignon (1998) for a careful quantitative analysis of the realtionship between growth, inequality, and conflict.

-In this case, as we have argued, wealth similarities may be conflictual rather than wealth differences.
-It should be noted that this does not contradict the earler notion of polarization, which simply states that greater heterogeneity in the variable that defines groups is conflictual.
-For economic classes, wealth is the appropriate variable.
+Notice that this is not the case for class conflict.
+There, wealth determines both the ability to contribute to the cause and the sense of identity and alienation.
+For economic classes, wealth is the appropriate variable for the polarization/conflict nexus.
 For ethnic groups, it is not.
-Wealth differences across groups may therefore have very different implications in the two cases.
+Wealth differences across groups may have very different implications in the two cases.
 One therefore needs prior knowledge on the role of a particular dimension in a conflict in order to be able to say whether increased "income polarization" will lead to higher conflict or not.